the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 You might wonder: Why didn't we follow the best practices of code splitting for the *src/App.js* file?
 In the file we already have multiple components which could be defined in their own files/folders (modules).
 For the sake of learning React, it is practical to keep these things at one place.
 But once your React application grows, you should consider to split up these components into multiple modules.
 Only that way your application scales.

 In the following I will propose several module structures you *could* apply.
-You can either apply them as an exercise or at the end of the book.
-For the sake of the book and learning React, I will not perform the code splitting and will continue the following chapters with the *src/App.js* file.
+I would recommend to apply them as an exercise at the end of the book.
+To keep the book itself simple, I will not perform the code splitting and will continue the following chapters with the *src/App.js* file.

 One possible module structure could be: